tangro/actions-audit/README.md

 This action will run `npm audit --json` and check the results.
 The workflow run will fail when there are `high` or `critical` vulnerabilities.
 Others will be allowed.

-The action will set a status to the commit to `pending` under the cotext `Tangro CI/audit`.
+The action will set a status to the commit to `pending` under the context `Tangro CI/audit`.
 When it finishes successfully it will change the status to `success` and the audit result will be displayed in the description.
 If it fails the action will set the status to `failed`.

 It is also possible that the action posts a comment with the result to the commit.
 You have to set `post-comment` to `true`.